General

 generator

-The content for <meta name="generator">.
 The value must be a free-form string that identifies one of the software packages used to generate the document.
-This value must not be used on pages whose markup is not generated by software, e.g. pages whose markup was written by a user in a text editor.
+This value must not be used on pages whose markup is not generated by software, e.g. if your site uses a Static-Site Generator then you would use Eleventy or 11ty as the generator value.

 comments